hehao98/MIT6.828Labs-JOS/reports/Lab3.md

   [eec00-ef3ff]  PTE[000-3ff] -------U-P 001d3-005d2 00193-00592
 ```

 So there is a hidden bug from Lab 2, in `pgdir_walk()`!
-Although the comments say that we can make permissions in page directory entry more permissive, I have missed to assign `PTE_U` flag to each diectory entry.
+Although the comments say that we can make permissions in page directory entry more permissive, I have missed to assign `PTE_U` flag to each directory entry.
 Therefore I made the following modification.

 ```c
 pgdir[pdx] = page2pa(pi) | PTE_P | PTE_W | PTE_U;